18520395/CS511/README.md

 # CS511
-A Jump King simulation project
+This is the final project for my C# class.
+I tried to recreate Jump King in Visual Studio Windowsform.